Ricardo D.Santander aka Rikis, is a Chilean graffiti artist who loves painting murals of wild animals and marine life.

 So it’s like a little present for the people.
 I try to give my art to the people since the street is like a gallery for the people.
 Rich people, poor people, everyone.

 I’m very disciplined.
-I try to travel to all the places and take some time to learn about what I want to paint.
-I discover the inspiration behind the places wherever I go.
+I try to travel to all the places and take some time to learn about what I want to paint and I discover the inspiration behind the places wherever I go.
 Try mix media and new techniques with the local artists.

 4. What brought you to India?
 How and Why?